-Toys are less likely to be a subject to talk about in a travel site, but to me, traveling is not only about seeing landscapes and architecture…
+Toys are less likely to be the subject of a travel site, but to me, traveling is not only about seeing landscapes and architecture…

 I’m always carrying the camera with me wherever I go and as an avid documentary type of photographer, I’m curious and like to observe things that others may not even notice… I try to take photos that tell stories, so I can impress my friends and family with what I’ve seen during my absence from home 🙂

-Here for example is a little boy crying because something went wrong with his small toy car – he looked so sad and I couldn’t resist 🙂 He was a Guatemalan kid in Panajachel, on Lake Atitlán, Guatemala – oh, yeah… that’s a great place to visit!
+Here for example is a little boy crying because something went wrong with his small toy car… He was wiping his tear and looked so sad – Ohhh… He was a Guatemalan kid in Panajachel, on Lake Atitlán, Guatemala – oh, yeah… that’s a great place to visit!

 The kid made me immediately think about the saying: “The difference between a man and a boy is the cost of their toys” Ha, ha… 🙂